bliseu/bliseu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My research centers on first-principles computational investigations of exotic quantum materials, where I explore the frontiers of hydrogen-based superconductors, non-centrosymmetric superconductors, and topological insulators and semimetals.
-By calculating electronic band structures, Fermi surfaces, phonon spectra, and electron-phonon coupling constants, I uncover the fundamental mechanisms driving superconductivity and the unique properties that emerge in topological materials.
-Working collaboratively with my research team, we have advanced crystal structure prediction methods and contributed new insights into the relationship between atomic arrangement and quantum phenomena in these materials.
+I am also the author of crystal structure prediction code CRYSTREE, you can download CRYSTREE after registration from this link: https://bliseu.github.io/download/

 Web of Science ResearcherID: [**E-4702-2016**](https://webofscience.clarivate.cn/wos/author/record/E-4702-2016)